-The U.S. Constitution regulates a strict system of checks and balances.
-The constitution remains the country's supreme legal document and as a social contract for the American people.
+The U.S. Constitution provides a strict system of checks and balances.
+The constitution remains the country's supreme legal document and a social contract for the American people.

-In the American federalist system, there are three levels of government: federal, state, and local.
+In the American political system, there are three levels of government: federal, state, and local.
 The local government's duties are commonly split between county and municipal governments.
 In almost all cases, executive and legislative officials are elected by a plurality vote of citizens by district.

-Also known as the Society of St. Tammany, the Sons of St. Tammany, or the Columbian Order, was founded on May 12, 1789.
-The name and many of the groups customs were derived from the Native Americans who first lived in New York, the Lenape.
+Also known as the Society of St. Tammany, the Sons of St. Tammany, or the Columbian Order, it was founded on May 12, 1789.
+The name and many of the group's customs were derived from the Native Americans who first lived in New York, the Lenape.
 The first leader of the "tribe" was called the Grand Sachem and was named William Mooney.
 From here, the party continued to expand in power and eventually supported Aaron Burr, who was curiously never a member of the Society.
 Burr used the Tammany Society for the election of 1800, in which he was elected Vice President.

-New York City is a metropolitan municipality with a "strong" mayor-council form of government.
-This makes the area's government more centralized than most other U.S. cities.
-Party platforms tend to center on affordable housing, education and economic development, and labor politics.
-The state tends to be more liberal than in many of the neighboring NE states.
-New York was once a powerful swing state in presidential elections, but today the state is almost always an uncontested "blue state"-meaning that it is presumed safe for the Democrats.
+After the Tammany Hall era, when New York was once a powerful swing state in presidential elections, the state changed into an uncontested "blue state"-meaning that it is presumed safe for the Democrats.
 A few Republicans have held the office of Mayor of New York City, but most have had to support liberal social issues to reflect the will of the people.
-For a list and history of mayors: http://en.wikipedia.org/wiki/Mayor_of_New_York_City#History_of_the_office.
+For complete a list and history of mayors click here.

-The official New York City government website: www.nyc.gov/
+Official New York City government website: www.nyc.gov/

 When you move internationally you are taking a big step.
 Lots of things are changing and you have a million things to think about and take care of.
 If you are able to select a top of the line moving company that moves for a modest price, it can take a big weight of your shoulders in busy times.